Hey, It’s Janine here….How are you?

 Children know that here, we have space that is full of fun stuff to do.
 There is lego, a dolls house and a farmyard.
-We also have paints and pens and glitter, clay, foam clay, games, cards, lots of miniature figures, puppets, cars, kinex, arts and crafts stuff, junk modelling and more.
+We also have paints and pens and glitter, clay, foam clay, games, cards, lots of miniature figures, puppets, cars, kinex, arts and crafts stuff, junk modeling, and more.

 We also have a friendly and cheeky worry monster called Charlie.
 Can you see him dotted all around the page?

-When children tell him their fears and worries, we write them down and then he eats them all up.
+When children tell him their fears and worries, we write them down, and then he eats them all up.
 He takes your worries for you so that we have space to look at ways to help you be free of them or manage them.

 Check out the photos in our gallery so that you get a better idea of what it would be like, here at Courage2Be.